0xShield3/contextooor/README.md

     - Concurrent approvals on all tokens
     - Total amount approved on a specific token (usd or token value)
     - Total amount approved on all tokens (usd)
+    - Using Forta's attack detector feed labels, is the address a known attacker?
     - Moooore

 ## Bitcoin: